On the representation of measures over bounded lattices: Introduction

-In \textbf{Section 1}, we give several definitions.
-In \textbf{Section 2}, we define the Measure functor $\mathcal{M}(X,-)$ and prove its representability by an Abelian group $M(X)$.
-We prove that $M(X)$ has a natural structure of ring and we characterize this structure as a quotient of the polynomial ring generated by $X$, $\mathbb{Z}[X]/I$.
-Then, we prove several universal properties of this ring.
-In \textbf{Section 3}, we compute relevant examples of measures over lattices.
-In \textbf{Section 4}, we prove that any measure on a bounded lattice can be given as a measure on a Boolean lattice.
-We describe this Boolean lattice as the lattice of closed-open subsets on $\text{Spec}(\mathbb{F}_2[X]/I)$.
-From this description it follows that the ring $\mathbb{Z}[X]/I$ of a finite lattice is equal to $\mathbb{Z}^n$.
-Then, in \textbf{Section 5}, we describe measures on finite lattices by defining a new invariant, the \emph{measurability} (the rank of $\mathbb{Z}[X]/I$).
+In Section \ref{s:Gen}, we give several elementary definitions.
+In Section \ref{s:Meas}, we define the Measure functor $\mathcal{M}(X,-)$ and prove its representability by an Abelian group $M(X)$.
+We prove that $M(X)$ has a natural structure of ring, and we characterize this structure as a quotient of the polynomial ring generated by $X$, $\mathbb{Z}[X]/I$.
+Next, we prove several universal properties of this ring.
+We show that any measure on a bounded lattice can be given as a measure on a Boolean lattice.
+We describe this Boolean lattice as the lattice of closed-open subsets on a scheme $\mathcal{X}_{\mathbb{F}_2}=\Spec(\mathbb{F}_2[X]/I_{\mathbb{F}_2})$.
+In Section \ref{s:Examples}, we show relevant examples of measures over lattices.
+In Section \ref{s:Finite}, we describe measures on finite lattices by defining a new invariant, the \emph{measurability} (the rank of $\mathbb{Z}[X]/I$).
 We compute this number for every lattice with six elements or less.
-Finally, in \textbf{Section 6}, we use our results to characterize measures with values in a vector space.
-We also prove that classical measures on the measurable space $(\mathcal{X}_{\mathbb{R}},\Sigma_{\mathbb{R}})$ are in bijection with $\sigma$-measures on a $\sigma$-lattice $X$.

-\section{General definitions.}
+\section{General definitions}

 The following general definitions can be found in many books about lattice theory, for example \cite{MR598630,MR931777} \begin{itemize} \item A poset $(X,\leq)$ is called a \emph{lattice} if every two elements $x,y$ have a supremum $x\vee y$ and an infimum $x\wedge y$.
 The operations $\vee$ and $\wedge$ satisfy associativity, commutativity, idempotency and absorption